JackClarkeUottawa/ShootMan/README.md

 # ShootMan
 A game made in 2017 for Ludum Dare December 2017

-This repo is just a placeholder for a project I did with a couple friends in 2017, Waiting on him to send it to me
+This repo is a placeholder for when I FINALLY FIND THE SOURCE CODE for this game.

+Game can be played in browser here: https://m9p909.itch.io/shootmaninbrowsermayber?secret=jcTSuMcYCKx7n4Inn6r2EyZk Can be Downloaded here:https://m9p909.itch.io/shootmans-bullet-bug-battles